imcitius/checker/README.md

 Then copy this new config into clipboard, run in dyno `cat << EOF > docs/examples/google.yaml` and paste config into.
 Checker will load new config on the fly, and will start checking your website.

-How to register your own Telegram bot and get credentials in [Telegram FAQ](https://core.telegram.org/bots/faq).
+How to register your own Telegram bot and get credentials you will find in [Telegram FAQ](https://core.telegram.org/bots/faq).

+## General information about running Checker

 ```
 $ ./checker